ivadomed/model-spinal-rootlets/README.md

 > You can stop when the progress.png reach a plateau (approx 250)

-#Add create a dataset full with all D0a in imagesTs
+#Add create a dataset with all D0a in imagesTs

 Predict all the segmentation of D0a dataset with the model M1a with `nnUNetv2_predict -i PATH_TO:imagesTs -o PATH_TO:Out_directory -d DATASETID -c 3d_fullres --save_probabilities -chk checkpoint_best.pth`